politrons/RPC_reactive/README.md

 ![My image](src/main/resources/img/benchmark.png)

-For this benchmark we made 10k request in 10 iterations using Rest and gRPC, and get the response time.
+For this benchmark we made 1000 request with Json body for Rest and proto and thrift for RPC.

 * [Rest](src/main/scala/benchmark) Http finagle client against Grizzly server.